brookingcharlie/app-diagrams/README.md

 # Application Diagrams

-Define application architecture diagrams using JSON and view/edit them using a graphical web interface.
+View/edit application architecture diagrams using a graphical web interface.

 This project is currently just a playground for me to practice AngularJS and SVG.